Who are you anyway?

 Whoah, you got existential really fast.

-I’ve been confused and frustrated by my singer shortcomings and struggled through a lot of difficult noise-making (both vocal and mental) to find my way to an easy, joyful, safe and sustainable technique.
-It applies to multiple styles, and I share that with you.
+I’ve been confused and frustrated by my singer shortcomings and struggled through a lot of difficult noise-making (vocal and mental) to find an easy, joyful, safe and sustainable technique.
+It works with multiple styles, and I share that with you.

-I am a husband to one bad-ahss wife and I am dad to two unbelievably sweet and loud toddler boys.
+I am a husband to one bad-ahss wife and I’m dad to two unbelievably sweet and loud boys.

 I’m a solid home cook, a gardener, a traveler, a reader, a British crime drama addict, and a world class hugger.

 What is this place?